alina-yur/nljug-native-spring-boot/README.md

 }
 ```
 Guess what — we would also need GraalVM.
-The easiest way to install it with SDKMAN!.
-As I'm writing this article the latest released version is GraalVM for JDK 22, but we can also be cool and get the early access builds of GraalVM for JDK 23:
+The easiest way to install it on Linux and macOS is with SDKMAN!.
+As I'm writing this article, the latest released version is GraalVM for JDK 22, but we can also be cool and get the early access builds of GraalVM for JDK 23:

 ```shell
 sdk install java 23.ea.9-graal